zapatacomputing/QClassify/README.rst

 * Processor: extracts classical information from the encoded quantum state.
     - Quantum state transformation: applies a parametrized circuit to the encoded quantum state to transform it into a form more amenable for information extraction by measurement and classical postprocessing.
     - Information extraction: extract classical information from the output quantum state
-        + Measurement: repeatedly run the quantum circuit, perform measurements and collect measurement statistics
+        + Measurement: repeatedly run the quantum circuit, perform measurements, and collect measurement statistics
         + Classical postprocessing: Glean information from the measurement statistics and produce the output label of the quantum classifier.